chingc/DJRivals/README.md

 DJRivals is a score tracker for DJMAX [Technika 3][1].

-Track personal scores, track the scores of your rivals, and even see score comparisons.
-Sortable columns makes it easy to see your best and worst scores.
+Quickly and easily see your scores as well as those from your rivals.
+Score comparison shows how far ahead or behind you are, and sortable columns makes it simple to see your best and worst scores.
+DJRivals also includes master ranking for all modes!

-Star Master, Club Master, and Mission Master rankings available nowhere else!

 <br />